kni-neu/website-6120/_projects/1_karl.md

 </div>

 I'm looking forward to getting to know everyone this semester.
-Please feel free to stop by during office hours.
+Please feel free to stop by during <a href="https://shorturl.at/Clp29">office hours</a>.

 <center>
 <img src="../../assets/img/karl-interests.png" width="750">